 Unfortunately, the way many of us judge others results in disunity not only between individuals but also between religions and cultures.
-What many think of when the opportunity to judge another or to be judged comes up is that we aren’t supposed to do it.
-At all.
+What many think of when the opportunity to judge another or to be judged comes up is that we aren’t supposed to do it at all.
 In fact, many people – Christians and non-Christians alike – use Matthew 7:1 to say that we should avoid judging others altogether.

 “Do not judge so that you will not be judged.”
 (Matthew 7:1)

 Common sense tells us that judging must be a part of human civilization.
-Think what civilization would be like if it lacked judgment of criminals in courts, tests in schools and winners in competitions.
+Think what civilization would be like if it lacked judgment of criminals in courts, tests in schools, and winners in competitions.
 Common sense also tells us that the context of the situation is crucial.
 Take the judgment of murder in court where the situation or context determines the type of judgment such as premeditated or accidental.

-We know from Scripture that God is the Judge of all (Genesis 18:25; Judges 11:27; I Samuel 2:10; Psalms 50:6; Psalms 96:13; Psalms 98:9; Isaiah 3:13; Isaiah 33:22; Jeremiah 11:20; Ezekiel 18:30; Ezekiel 33:20; Hebrews 12:23; I Peter 1:17; Matthew 12:27).
-We also know that God is set in position as our Judge because He is all-knowing, He is Truth, and His judgments are righteous and true (John 8:26; Romans 11:33; Revelation 16:7; Revelation 19:2).
+We know from Scripture that God is the judge of all (Genesis 18:25; Judges 11:27; I Samuel 2:10; Psalms 50:6; Psalms 96:13; Psalms 98:9; Isaiah 3:13; Isaiah 33:22; Jeremiah 11:20; Ezekiel 18:30; Ezekiel 33:20; Hebrews 12:23; I Peter 1:17; Matthew 12:27).
+We also know that God is set in position as our judge because he is all-knowing, he is truth, and his judgments are righteous and true (John 8:26; Romans 11:33; Revelation 16:7; Revelation 19:2).

-- Don’t be hypocritical.
-(Matthew 7)
+- Not be hypocritical (Matthew 7).

-- Don’t be legalistic.
-(Mathew 7)
+- Not be legalistic (Mathew 7).

-- Don’t judge by appearances.
-(1 Samuel 16:7; John 7:24)
+- Not judge by appearances (1 Samuel 16:7; John 7:24).

-- Judge based on truth.
-(2 Timothy 3:16-17; John 17:17)
+- Judge based on truth (2 Timothy 3:16-17; John 17:17).

-- Judge yourself first.
-(1 Corinthians 11:32-32; 2 Corinthians 13:5; 1 Timothy 4:16)
+- Judge yourself first (1 Corinthians 11:32-32; 2 Corinthians 13:5; 1 Timothy 4:16).

-If we fail to apply God’s truth when we do pass judgment, we become a part of the problem.
+If we fail to apply God’s truth when we pass judgment, we become a part of the problem.
 Most importantly, love must dominate all of our judgments.

 “Above all, love each other deeply because love covers over a multitude of sin.”
 (1 Peter 4:8)